hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/azure-ad.html.md

 To configure team management in your Microsoft Azure AD application:

 1. Navigate to the single sign-on page.
-1. Edit step 2, "User Attributes & Claims."
+2. Edit step 2, "User Attributes & Claims."
-1. We recomoned naming it "MemberOf", leaving the namespace blank, and potentially sourcing `user.assignedroles` as an easy starting point.
+    We recommend naming it "MemberOf", leaving the namespace blank, and potentially sourcing `user.assignedroles` as an easy starting point.

 If you plan to make use of SAML to set usernames in your Microsoft Azure AD application: